Artillex-Studios/Documentation/Writerside/topics/AxGraves-Configuration.md

 * Should items be dropped on the ground if a grave expires?

+### dropped-item-velocity (default: true)

+* If set to false, all items will stay on the same block, they will not fly around when a grave expires.
+* This setting only works if `drop-items` is set to true

 ### enable-instant-pickup (default: true)

 * Should any player have the ability to instantly clear all items from the grave?